Online shopping: History of online shopping

 One of the earliest forms of trade conducted online was IBM's online transaction processing (OLTP) developed in the 1960s, which allowed the processing of financial transactions in real-time.
 The computerized ticket reservation system developed for American Airlines called Semi-Automatic Business Research Environment (SABRE) was one of its applications.
 There, computer terminals located in different travel agencies were linked to a large IBM mainframe computer, which processed transactions simultaneously and coordinated them so that all travel agents had access to the same information at the same time.
-At some point between 1971 and 1972, students at Stanford and MIT used the internet precursor ARPANET to make a deal to exchange marijuana, but the interaction doesn't qualify as e-commerce because no money was transferred online.
+At some point between 1971 and 1972, students at Stanford and MIT used the internet precursor ARPANET to make a deal to exchange marijuana, but the interaction does not qualify as e-commerce because no money was transferred online.

-The emergence of online shopping as it is known today developed with the emergence of the Internet.
-Initially, this platform only functioned as an advertising tool for companies, providing information about their products.
-It quickly moved on from this simple utility to actual online shopping transaction due to the development of interactive Web pages and secure transmissions.
-Specifically, the growth of the Internet as a secure shopping channel has developed since 1994, with the first sales of Sting's album Ten Summoner's Tales.
-Wine, chocolates, and flowers soon followed and were among the pioneering retail categories which fueled the growth of online shopping.
-Researchers found that having products that are appropriate for e-commerce was a key indicator of Internet success.
-Many of these products did well as they are generic products which shoppers did not need to touch and feel in order to buy.
-But also importantly, in the early days, there were few shoppers online and they were from a narrow segment: affluent, male, 30+.
-Online shopping has come a long way since those early days and – in the UK – accounts for significant percentage (depending on product category as percentages can vary).
+The landscape of online shopping as we know it today took shape with the rise of the Internet.
+Initially serving as a mere advertising platform, the Internet transitioned swiftly into a dynamic space for actual online transactions.
+This transformation was fueled by the development of interactive web pages and secure transmission protocols, marking a pivotal moment in 1994 with the first online sales of Sting's album, Ten Summoner's Tales.

+This milestone event set the stage for the diversification of online retail, with early adopters such as wine, chocolates, and flowers paving the way.
+These products became pioneers in the e-commerce realm, capturing the attention of a growing audience.
+Researchers identified a crucial factor for internet success – the suitability of products for online transactions.
+Generic items that didn't necessitate physical interaction gained traction, propelling the online shopping trend forward.

+In its nascent stages, online shopping faced a limited audience.
+The early adopters were predominantly affluent males aged 30 and above.
+However, this demographic landscape underwent significant changes over time, and the online shopping sphere became more inclusive.

+Over the years, the United Kingdom has witnessed a substantial shift in consumer behavior, with online shopping accounting for a noteworthy percentage of retail transactions.
+The extent of this influence varies depending on the product category, highlighting the diverse ways in which consumers engage with online platforms.